-“There was a compelling reason for us to go for a complete Citrix solution.
+Subramaniyan found Citrix to be the right fit as with it the company was able to look at everything together - be it desktop virtualization, server virtualization, application virtualization or application delivery control.
+“There was a compelling reason for us to move forward to a complete Citrix solution.
 Citrix had the complete and right set of products to help us get all the benefits together and to address all the issues from having a distributed IT infrastructure.
-Also, getting the entire portfolio from one vendor ensured seamless integration, better management and convenience,” explains Subramaniyan.
+Also, getting the entire portfolio from one vendor ensured seamless integration, improved customer experience, better management and convenience,” explains Subramaniyan.

-Citrix also offered professional consulting services to perform a health check and audit of the complete IT environment, and provide recommendations around optimizing the infrastructure, including network parameters, network core configuration, and WAN configuration.
+a health check and audit of the complete IT environment on which Citrix’s products were supposed to work.
+It offered recommendations around optimizing the entire IT infrastructure, including network parameters, network core configuration, WAN configuration, etc.

 During the implementation process, the biggest challenge faced by Subramaniyan’s team was that most of the applications needed to be tested on the VDI for each and every customer that Aegis was serving.
 This entire exercise took the company almost a year to complete considering the large portfolio of customers.

-After moving to the Citrix environment, the company has benefitted on both business and IT management fronts.
-XenServer has helped consolidate the IT infrastructure, bringing the server footprint down by almost 40 percent while drastically shrinking the storage footprint by 60 percent, leading to cost savings.
+After moving to the Citrix environment the company has benefitted on both business and IT management fronts.
+To begin with, XenServer has helped consolidate the IT infrastructure, bringing the server footprint down by almost 40% while drastically shrinking the storage footprint by 60%, leading to cost savings.

-Aegis also benefited significantly from having a central access to everything, as it made the deployment and management of applications much easier and less time consuming.
-“Earlier it was a nightmare for us to roll out any new applications that my client would want to install on some of the desktops across multiple sites.
+Aegis also benefited significantly from having a central access to everything as it made the deployment and management of applications much easier and less time consuming.
+“Earlier it was a significant challenge for our teams to roll out new applications that our clients would want to install on some of the desktops across multiple sites.
 Now it is just a matter of few hours for us to release a new application across the organization as compared to what used to take days earlier,” says Subramaniyan.

-“Today our IT infrastructure runs like well-oiled machinery, without any issues.
+“Today our IT infrastructure runs like a well-oiled machinery without any issues.
 All that is possible by having the complete set of Citrix solution in our environment,” concludes Subramaniyan.